hpc-unibe-ch/pocket-ubelix2/README.md

 * UBELIX Puppet environment repository (puppetenv)
 * [Vagrant Hosts Plugin](https://github.com/adrienthebo/vagrant-hosts)
+* Access to the admin network where the UBELIX mirrors are located (IDaccess)

 To setup the above requirements run the following commands from within the toplevel directory of this project: